Eni Faleomavaega: Caucuses

-Support for Sri Lanka's war against the Liberation Tigers of Tamil Eelam
+Support for the Sri Lankan civil war

-Faleomavaega has said that it is more opportune if the United States could refrain from interfering in internal affairs of Sri Lanka.
+Faleomavaega has said that it is more opportune if the United States could refrain from interfering in the internal affairs of Sri Lanka, especially in regards to the country's civil war against the rebel Liberation Tigers of Tamil Eelam.
 He took the initiative of briefing members of the Sub Committee on Asia and the Pacific of the US House of Representatives in this respect.

 Support for American Samoa's independence

 In 2012, both Faleomavaega and Togiola Tulafono, American Samoa's Governor, called for the populace to consider a move towards autonomy if not independence, to a mixed response.

 Support for Bahrain's monarchy

 Faleomavaega was known for his vocal support of Bahrain's monarchy during the Bahraini uprising.
 One of Faleomavaega's top campaign donors, William Nixon, is a Washington, D.C.-based lobbyist whose firm, Policy Impact Communications, founded the pro-monarchy Bahrain American Council.
-He has taken various paid trips to Bahrain to meet with that country's rulers.
+Faleomavaega has taken various paid trips to Bahrain to meet with the country's rulers.